rinpharma/r-pharma/content/blog/post.6.md

 -  Polls are a way for conference organizers to gain feedback.
 -  People lets you see who's here.
 You can also direct message any attendee.

+##### R/Pharma aims to provide amazing workshops and presentations within a highly social atmosphere.
+This is clearly more challenging in a virtual environment and we hope you enjoy the conference and have the chance to make some new connections.